David-Honisch/Microsoft-Windows/LC2Navigator2027/readme.md

 	│  (Port 8001)   │                    │  (Port 8002)   │
 	└────────────────┘                    └────────────────┘

+This is only the basic structure.
+There are many applications and services coming soon...

 ### Plugin screenshot

 <img src="LC2OpenAI.jpg" alt="Plugins screenshot - example: LC2OpenAI Screenshot" width="400" />